The hardest part of adopting a new profession is getting started

 Finances were tight for Marty over the next couple of months: reinstatement fees at the country club to which he had been left a legacy membership were steep.
 But that was a small price to pay – an investment as it were.
 He changed his watering hole from Kelly's to the less amiable although more expensive bar at the country club and alternated appearances there with regular attendance at meetings of the local AA.
 The irony escaped him.

 While awaiting an occasion to make contact with his potential client, Marty worked on his other problem: the method of dispatching his victim.
 The traditional gun and blade were out – Marty could not stand the sight of blood; it made him nauseous.
-In fact, in two instances he had actually fainted after witnessing minor accidents, which he considered a real hindrance for a hitman.
+In fact, in two instances he had actually fainted after witnessing minor accidents, which he suspected might be a real hindrance for a hitman.

-A garrote was also unacceptable as was suffocation: either would require close contact with the victim during the killing process, which Marty considered most distasteful.
+A garrote was also unacceptable as was suffocation: either would require close contact with the victim during the killing process, which Marty considered would be most distasteful.

 Other possibilities were also examined and eliminated: auto accident and defenestration (car crashes and falls from windows both brought too much chance of seeing blood); poison (obtaining such might leave a trail for authorities); electrocution (no idea how to arrange that without electrocuting himself); drowning (either requiring close contact if done in a bathtub, or some means of getting the victim in a vehicle or out on a boat and then into water, which seemed far too complicated).
 This murder business was proving harder than Marty had imagined.